theRenard/Blog/docs/articles/cocos-creator/fundamentals/tiled-and-collisions/index.md

 ---
-title: Cocos Creator
-titleTemplate: Tiled and collisions in Cocos Creator
+title: Tiled and collisions in Cocos Creator
 description: Tiled and collisions in Cocos Creator
 Author: Daniele Tabanella
 head: